-It's not normal for a cat to vomit daily or even several times a month.
-If your cat is vomiting frequently, it may be due to a simple issue like hairballs, or it could indicate that your cat has eaten a toxic substance or has a serious illness.
-Whatever you suspect the reason may be, see your vet about it as soon as possible.
-Only after a thorough examination can you get an accurate diagnosis and learn about your treatment options.
+It's abnormal for a cat to vomit daily or even several times a month.
+If your cat is vomiting frequently, it could be from a simple issue such as hairballs.
+It could indicate your cat has eaten a toxic substance or has a serious illness.
+Whatever reason you suspect, see your vet as soon as possible.
+A thorough exam can give an accurate diagnosis and provide treatment options.

-A number of different conditions and circumstances can cause a cat to vomit repeatedly.
-It may either be a passing thing or a symptom of a serious health concern.
-In any case, the key to correcting the issue is to identify the cause.
+Many conditions and circumstances cause cats to vomit repeatedly.
+It could be a passing thing or a sign of a serious health concern.
+The key to correcting the issue is to identify the cause.

 Eating Too Fast

-One possible benign cause for frequent vomiting is that your cat is eating too much food too fast.
-This can happen to any healthy cat; watch for it to vomit barely digested food soon after eating.
+One possible benign cause for frequent vomiting is that your cat eats too much food, too fast.
+This can happen to any healthy cat.
+You will notice your cat vomits barely digested or undigested food immediately after eating.

-There are several potential sources of toxins that cats might ingest in the average home:
+Sudden vomiting can also be caused by poisoning, which is an emergency.
+There are several sources of toxins in the average home:

-- Antifreeze: The ethylene glycol in antifreeze is attractive to cats and dogs because of its sweet taste.
-The symptoms include nausea and vomiting.
-When you buy antifreeze, look for those that use propylene glycol as an agent, which the U.S. Food and Drug Administration has labeled as nontoxic.
+- Antifreeze: Ethylene glycol is a poisonous ingredient in antifreeze.
+It is attractive to cats and dogs because its tastes sweet.
+Signs of poisoning include nausea and vomiting.
+Choose antifreeze with propylene glycol, which the U.S. Food and Drug Administration has labeled as non-toxic.

 - Other home and yard toxins: Human medications, toxic cleaners, insect sprays, and yard and garden sprays to control weeds and pests all have the potential to poison your pets.

-- Recalled cat food and treats: Whenever you hear news of a pet food recall, take notice as these can potentially contain dangerous toxins.
-Read about the affected brands of food; then check to ensure that you don't have any in your home.
+- Recalled cat food and treats: When news of a pet food recall breaks, take notice.
+Some recalls are because the food contains dangerous toxins.
+Read about the affected brands of food, then check to ensure that you don't have any in your home.
 If you do, follow the recall instructions and dispose of it immediately.

-Feline irritable bowel disease or irritable bowel disorder is another cause of vomiting, usually accompanied by diarrhea.
+Feline inflammatory bowel disease is another cause of vomiting.
+It is usually accompanied by diarrhea and weight loss.
 This disease can occur anywhere in a cat's intestinal tract, including the stomach (gastritis), the small intestine (enteritis), or the large intestine (colitis).

-Pancreatitis is an inflammation of the pancreas, which is part of the endocrine and digestive systems of the cat.
-Along with vomiting, the potential symptoms include lethargy, diarrhea, fever, and an unwillingness to drink water or eat.
+Pancreatitis is inflammation of the pancreas, which is part of the endocrine and digestive systems.
+Cats with pancreatitis show vomiting, lethargy, diarrhea, fever, and an unwillingness to drink water or eat.

-Diabetes is another disease of the endocrine system that can affect cats.
-As with pancreatitis, vomiting is a common symptom of diabetes and often one of the first signs that something's wrong.
-Other symptoms to look for include increased thirst, hunger, and urination as well as weight loss and muscle weakness.
+Diabetes is another endocrine disease.
+As with pancreatitis, vomiting is a common and often one of the first signs something is wrong.
+Other signs include increased thirst, hunger, and urination as well as weight loss and muscle weakness.

-Frequent vomiting that occurs along with increased appetite and weight loss are strong potential indicators of hyperthyroidism or an overactive thyroid, which is part of the endocrine system.
-You can also look for symptoms such as irritability, diarrhea, weakness, and excessive thirst.
+Frequent vomiting along with increased appetite and weight loss are also indicators of hyperthyroidism or an overactive thyroid gland, which is part of the endocrine system.
+You can also look for signs such as irritability, diarrhea, weakness, and excessive thirst.
 Additionally, your cat's fur may appear as if it's not being groomed as normal.

-Although vomiting is not a primary symptom of hepatic lipidosis (commonly known as fatty liver disease), it sometimes presents as a symptom.
-This disease can be fatal; however, it's often reversible, provided that it's quickly diagnosed and treated.
+Hepatic lipidosis is also known as 'fatty liver disease'.
+While not a primary cause of vomiting, persistent vomiting can lead to hepatic lipidosis.
+This disease can be fatal.
+However, it's often reversible, provided it's quickly diagnosed and treated.

 The treatment for your cat's vomiting depends on the underlying cause.
-For instance, treatment for feline irritable bowel disease often includes medication and a limited-ingredient cat food or raw food diet to eliminate food allergies.
-In the case of kidney failure, your vet may recommend blood pressure medication and increasing fluids.
-Surgery or anti-thyroid medications may be required to treat hyperthyroidism.
+For instance, treatment for feline inflammatory bowel disease includes medication.
+If your cat also has food allergies, they need a limited-ingredient diet.
+If your cat has kidney disease your vet may recommend blood pressure medication and increasing fluid intake.
+Hyperthyroidism can be treated with surgery, medication, or radioactive iodine.